Marcus Jensen: Coaching career

 In January 2007, Jensen retired as an active player to become a hitting coach in the Oakland Athletics organization.
 From 2009 through 2013, he was the manager of the Arizona Athletics of the Rookie-level Arizona League.

 Jensen succeeded Todd Steverson as the Athletics' the minor league roving hitting instructor for Athletics after the 2013 season.
 After the 2014 season, he was named the assistant hitting coach on the Athletics' Major League roster.
+On November 28, 2022, Jensen was named Oakland's quality control coach for the 2023 season.

 Personal life

 Jensen's son, Marcus Proctor, was chosen by the Tampa Bay Rays in the 2009 MLB Draft.